Tw1ddle/WebGL-Distance-Fields/README.md

 The rendering shaders use the produced distance field textures as the input, and use a combination of thresholding and interpolation to approximate the shape of the foreground.

-For a full explanation of the method see this site and explanation from [Stefan Gustavson and Robin Strand](http://contourtextures.wikidot.com/).
+For a full explanation see this site with explanations from the inventors of the method, [Stefan Gustavson and Robin Strand](http://contourtextures.wikidot.com/).

 ## Notes ##
 * This was based on Chapter 12 of [OpenGL Insights](http://openglinsights.com/) by Stefan Gustavson.